If you’re going to be successful in fundraising, you must learn to master donor cultivation, especially non-ask.

 You can have a special birthday card printed or grab some at the dollar store.
 Hand-write the address and add a personal note – that’s what makes this a warm touch.

-Once you create a system for getting these cards done and in the mail, it’s not a big deal on your end and creates goodwill for your donors.
+Once you create a system for getting these cards done and in the mail, it’s not a big deal on your end and creates goodwill for your donors, not to mention it’s a great part of your donor cultivation plan.

 Depending on your organization, there may be other special days you can remember.